soumyadeep423/rag-agent-mastra/README.md

-Here's a clean, structured **README.md** for your project based on the provided files and directory structure:

----

 # 📝 Berkshire Hathaway RAG Agent with Mastra

 This project implements a Retrieval-Augmented Generation (RAG) Agent using [Mastra](https://mastra.ai/) to analyze Warren Buffett's investment philosophy from Berkshire Hathaway shareholder letters.